eslint/eslint/docs/src/integrate/nodejs-api.md

 * `message` (`string`)<br>
   The error message.
 * `messageId` (`string | undefined`)<br>
-  The message id of the lint error.
-This property is undefined if the rule does not use message ids.
+  The message ID of the lint error.
+This property is undefined if the rule does not use message IDs.
 * `line` (`number | undefined`)<br>
   The 1-based line number of the begin point of this message.
 * `column` (`number | undefined`)<br>